pbstark/Repro-s159-f19/syllabus18.md

     - Explain in detail in words what models used by teams 3, 6, 12, 13, 17, and 31 are assuming.
     - Explain in words what "OR" and the confidence intervals mean in the tables.
     - Which, if any, of the "confidence intervals" are actually confidence intervals?
 Why are the others not actually confidence intervals?

+#### Reading assignment, **finish before class on 9/24**

+Saltelli et al. (2015), van der Sluijs et al. (2005), van der Sluijs et al. (2008), van der Sluijs (2016)

+van der Sluijs and Saltelli will give guest lectures the week of 9/24.

+#### Assignment 4. **Due 10/7, 11:59pm:**

+**Sensitivity Analysis, Sensitivity Auditing, and Public Policy**

+Read and Berk and Freedman (2001), van der Sluijs (2016), Urban (2015)

++ Urban reports, "Overall, 7.9% of species are predicted to become extinct from climate change; (95% CIs, 6.2 and 9.8) (Fig 1)."
+    - Urban derives his estimate using "Bayesian meta-analysis"
+        + Explain what meta-analysis is, including the assumptions (see Berk and Freedman)
+        + If you can, state the additional assumptions of Bayesian meta-analysis (this might require research)
+        + If you can figure it out from the paper and supplemental materials, state the prior Urban uses
+    - Urban points out that there are several general approaches the underlying 131 studies use to estimate the number of species that will go extinct.
+Sketch how these work:
+        + Species-area relationships
+        + Expert opinion
+        + Species distribution models
+    - Recall that the taxonomy of life is Kingdom, Phylum, Class, Order, Family, Genus, Species.
+There are about 1.9 million known species of eukaryotes (everything but bacteria), and it is estimated that there are 8.7 million in all.
+There are estimated to be from millions to trillions of species of bacteria (prokaryotes).
+        + Estimate the number of species included in the 131 studies Urban relied on (this might require research: explain how you get your estimate)
+        + Are those species a random sample of all known species?
+Of all species?
+        + What animal genus has the most species?
+            - Do any of the studies Urban relies on examine that genus?
+        + What plant genus has the most species?
+            - Do any of the studies Urban relies on examine that genus?
+        + Do any of the studies Urban relies on consider bacterial species?
+        + What families does Urban's estimate consider? (do your best to figure this out--I don't expect you to read all 131 studies)
+    - What data go into Urban's estimate?
+    - What, if anything, is random in Urban's estimate?
+    - Is the estimate of 7.9% of species unbiased?
+Why or why not?
+    - Is the range (6.2%, 9.8%) a confidence interval?
+Why or why not?
+    - Urban's estimate does not have a timeline: it's "climate change," not "climate change over the next 50y," for instance.
+How does that make sense?
+    - List 5 potentially large sources of uncertainty that Urban did not consider or did not address adequately
+    - On balance, do you think the 7.9% ((6.2%, 9.8%) figures are reliable?
+Useful?
+Interpretable?

 ## Collected Reading List: